nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 **:information_source: Notes:**
 * Refer to [Records' Command Parameters](#records-command-parameters) for more details about each parameter.
 * Lets the reader with the specified name READERNAME borrow the book specified by name BOOKNAME.
 * The reader's name is case sensitive, e.g. `Bob` and `bob` are two different readers.
+  (The reason for case sensitivity is because reader names are currently being used as a unique identifier for each reader.)

 Example Use:
 * `borrow bc/1000000000 r/Alex` records a rental entry that reader whose name is Alex borrowed a copy of The Old Man And The Sea which barcode is 1000000000

 More Examples:
 * `borrow bc/1234567890125 r/Bernice` records that Bernice borrowed a copy of Cloud Atlas which barcode is 1234567890125